mvenghaus/hyva-checkout-amazon-pay/README.md

 - GDPR (Cookie Consent) Handling - add extra attributes to script tag via config (currently not editable via admin)

 ## Todo
-- Handle customers who have already an account with the same email in shop
 - Amazon Login
 - Region Address Mapping
 - More error handling